MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 Using `new TeamsFx(IdentityType.App)` means the application is authenticated as an application.
 The permission usually needs administrator's approval.

 `TeamsFx:getCredential()` provides credential instances automatically corresponding to identity type:
-- User Identity: You can access resources on behalf of current Teams user.
+- User Identity: You can access resources on behalf of current Teams user
-- App Identity: You are acting as a managed app identity which needs admin consent for resources.
+- App Identity: You are acting as a managed app identity which needs admin consent for resources

 ### Credential